 - Avoid misinterpretations: It is critical to avoid any misinterpretations during negotiations.
 This is best accomplished by paying close attention to the prospects' responses.

 - Sell trust: Convincing potential investors that you are trustworthy and credible is half the battle when engaging with them for the first time.
 Be honest and professional when answering questions, even if some of them seem daunting.

-A developer should choose an investor not just based on the money he can contribute but also on the value he can add to the project by:
+A developer should choose an investor not just based on the money they can contribute but also on the value they can add to the project by:

-- The management roles he has held in investment projects
+- The management roles they held in investment projects

-- His relationships with service providers who can help with the project
+- Their relationships with service providers who can help with the project